Getting An IUD Can Really Hurt. Here’s What You Can Do About It

 IUDs are the most effective form of birth control, with a 99 percent efficacy rate.
 Many doctors say the devices should be more readily available to prevent teen pregnancy.
 And yet there are often no available options for pain management during the procedure, which can dissuade many from ever considering it.

 Studies show that taking Ibuprofen before IUD insertion doesn’t reduce insertion pain.
-Yet non-steroidal anti-inflammatory drugs (NSAIDs) like Aspirin, Tylenol or Aleve remain the only widely recommended pain relief option for IUD insertion.
+Yet non-steroidal anti-inflammatory drugs (NSAIDs) like Aspirin or Aleve remain the only widely recommended pain relief option for IUD insertion.

 It doesn’t have to be this way.
 Local anesthetics and topical freezing can help ease insertion pain—and it’s typically free in clinics that offer the service.
 If you know these options exist and you can find a clinic that offers them, you may get some relief.

-Note: A previous version of this story incorrectly listed Tylenol as an NSAID.
-The story has been updated.